titoworlddev/mediaquery_sizer/README.md

 );
 ```

+But now you can put it like this

 ```dart
 Container(
   // It is the same as using the full MediaQuery but much faster and applicable to all your apps quickly and easily.